adrelanos/vpn-firewall/README.md

 # Alternatives

+* There are some weak alternative ways to do this.
+Some "VPN-Monitor" check every, let's say 500 ms, if the VPN IP is still valid, if not, kill a list of applications.
+This is not very secure, it's a game if that time period is sufficient to stop a leak and if killing the applications is fast enough.
 * One could play with the route command.
 * Much safer would be, if one would build something similar to [Whonix](https://github.com/adrelanos/Whonix).
 Very briefly, while Whonix uses Tor and consists of a Gateway and a Workstation, since the Workstation doesn't know it's own external IP, the Workstation can never leak it and never connect in the clear.
 One could create similarly a VPNBOX.